professor0x/aws-iam-accessadvisor-permissionboundary/README.md

 ### Features
-Access Advisor Permission Boundary automation script has benn created to help AWS customers achieve least privileged access as well as remove access form users and roles that have not been used within configurable expiration period.
+Access Advisor Permissions Boundary automation script has been created to help AWS customers achieve least privileged access as well as remove access from users and roles that have not been used within configurable expiration period.
-The script provide two main functions: First it regularly review data from AWS Access Advisor and provide ability to audit IAM roles, users and groups based on their previous access to services as reported by AWS [Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data.html).
+The script provide two main functions: First, it regularly reviews data from AWS Access Advisor and provides ability to audit IAM roles, users and groups based on their previous access to services as reported by AWS [Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data.html).
 The data is then used by the script to tag IAM entities with:
  * number of services entities have access to,
  * number of services actually accessed in a configurable expiration period, and
- * and percentage of actual access that was used compared to granted.
+ * percentage of actual access that was used compared to granted.

-Second feature is based on the services entity used within the expiration period, the script generates a permissions boundary and applies it to the user or role entity, effectively limiting access to only services accessed during the defined period.
-The supplied Cloudformation template deploys the program into a lambda function as well as Cloudwatch Event that is configured to kick off Lambda function based on defined time period.
+Second feature is based on the services entity used within the expiration period.
+The script generates a permissions boundary and applies it to the user or role entity, effectively limiting access to only services accessed during the defined period.
+The supplied CloudFormation template deploys the program into a Lambda function as well as CloudWatch Event that is configured to kick off Lambda function based on defined time period.
 The Lambda function can be configured to run regularly to review and adjust access given to users to restricted unnecessary permissions and make defining least privileged access easier and more automated.

 Tagging IAM entities with access summary data.
 Total permissions granted, permissions used and % of permissions used.
-Tagging with services used be the IAM entity.
+Tagging with services used by the IAM entity.

 #### Tag a user and/or role with: